-5 "Official" includes any person who, at the time of the relevant contribution, was an incumbent, candidate or successful candidate for elective office of a government entity if the office is directly or indirectly responsible for, or can influence the outcome of, the hiring of an investment adviser by a government entity or has authority to appoint any person who is directly or indirectly responsible for, or can influence the outcome adviser by a government entity.
+[&]quot;Official" includes any person who, at the time of the relevant contribution, was an incumbent, candidate or successful candidate for elective office of a government entity if the office is directly or indirectly responsible for, or can influence the outcome of, the hiring of an investment adviser by a government entity or has authority to appoint any person who is directly or indirectly responsible for, or can influence the outcome of, the hiring of an investment adviser by a government entity.
 See Rule 206(4)-5(f)(6).

-6 See Rule 206(4)-5(c).
+See Rule 206(4)-5(c).
 A "covered investment pool" is defined as (i) an investment company registered under the Investment Company Act of 1940 ("Investment Company Act") that is an investment option of a plan or program of a government entity; or (ii) any company that would be an investment company under Section 3(a) of the Investment Company Act, but for the exclusion provided from that definition by either Section 3(c)(1), Section 3(c)(7) or Section 3(c)(11) of that Act.
-See Rule 206(4)-
+See Rule 206(4)-5(f)(3).
+Rule 206(4)-5 applies to investment advisers even if the government entity was already invested in the covered investment pool at the time of the contribution.

-9. As a public pension plan, PRIM was a government entity as defined in Advisers Act Rule 206(4)-5(f)(5).
-The contributor was a covered associate of Respondent as defined in Advisers Act Rule 206(4)-5(f)(2).
-The individual who received the contribution was an official as defined in Advisers Act Rule 206(4)-5(f)(6) of a government entity because the office the person was seeking to become associated with had authority to influence the hiring of investment advisers by the government entity and to appoint people who could influence the hiring of investment advisers by the government entity.
-The Fund was a covered investment pool as defined in Advisers Act Rule 206(4)-5(f)(3) because it would be an investment company under Section 3(a) of the Investment Company Act but for the exclusion from the definition of investment company provided by Section 3(c)(7) of the Investment Company Act.
+both officials as defined in Advisers Act Rule 206(4)-5(f)(6) of government entities because the office that they were associated with or sought to become associated with had authority to influence the hiring of investment advisers by the government entity.
+The Funds were covered investment pools as defined in Advisers Act Rule 206(4)-5(f)(3) because they would be investment companies under Section 3(a) of the Investment Company Act but for the exclusion from the definition of investment company provided by Section 3(c)(7) of the Investment Company Act.

-10. Under Advisers Act Rule 206(4)-5, the contribution triggered a two-year "time-out" on Respondent providing advisory services to PRIM for compensation.
-During the two years after the contribution, Respondent continued to provide advisory services for compensation to the Fund and, therefore, received advisory fees attributable to the investment of PRIM in the Fund.
+10. Under Advisers Act Rule 206(4)-5, the two contributions triggered a two-year "time-out" on Respondent providing advisory services to NYCERS for compensation.
+During the two years after the contributions, Respondent continued to provide advisory services for compensation to the Funds and, therefore, received advisory fees attributable to the investment of NYCERS in the Funds.